 I do not suggest this approach.

-Unity is found in the Person characterized by….
+Unity is found in the Person of Jesus Christ and is characterized by….

 …humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace.